 TIP: See how you can stop Windows 10 from deleting Thumbnail cache.

-To view the Thumbs.db file on your Windows 8 or Windows 7 computer, you will have to make use of some freeware.
+To view the Thumbs.db file on your Windows computer, you will have to make use of some freeware.
 Thumbnail Database Viewer enables you to view thumbnail cache.
 Thumbs.db Explorer is another small utility to view and extract images from thumbs.db files.
 You can preview the images inside a thumbs.db, save all to a destination folder or save only a single image.

-During installation the tool will offer to install Delta toolbar and change your home page and search engine.
+During installation, the tool will offer to install a toolbar and change your home page and search engine.
 So be careful, select the Advanced option and uncheck these three options.

 Even if you delete some files from your disk, their thumbnails will continue to be stored in the thumbs.db files.
 In fact, the thumbs.db files have also been used by law enforcement authorities to prove that illicit or illegal photos were previously stored on the hard drive, in one case.